bradacker/me/pages/resources.md

 **Finances and Investments**

 [Sign Up for an Account | Personal Capital](https://share.personalcapital.com/x/3piX5Z) ($20 Amazon.com gift card for both of us.
-That's $20 for you, and $20 for me)
+That's $20 for you, and $20 for me).
 Offer valid only for new customers who link a qualified investment account (e.g. taxable brokerage, 401k, IRA, 529, etc).

 [Robinhood - Free Stock Trading](http://share.robinhood.com/bradlea13)